sofblocks/sofblocks.github.io/_posts/blog/2023-01-19-azure-attack-paths.md

 ### Uploading the JSON file to Bloodhound GUI

 After you log in to the bloodhound GUI select the upload option from the right-hand side of the interface.
 Navigate to the location where you have saved the output JSON file select and upload it.
-Give it some time to finish up the upload process.

 ![upload-image]({{ "/assets/imgs/notes/progress.png" | relative_url }})

 Once the upload is complete, click on the drop-down located on the upper top left side of the screen.
-You will see all information that has been extracted from the target tenant including a breakdown of all the azure objects that are present in the tenant.
+There will be a summary display of information extracted from the target tenant including a breakdown of all the azure objects that are present in the tenant.

 ![upload-image]({{ "/assets/imgs/notes/bhound.png" | relative_url }})

-So let’s start performing a security audit of the subject tenant and will start with the Global administrator role.
+So let’s start performing a security audit of the subject tenant and will start with the Global Administrator role.
 A user with this role has access to all administrative features and can control the entire tenant.

 From the search, area type and select “global administrator”.
 Click on the node that will appear on the screen.

 ![upload-image]({{ "/assets/imgs/notes/gb.png" | relative_url }})

 The left-hand side panel shows information about the selected global admin role.
 Down in the assignment section, we can see that there are currently 3 active assignments.
-This basically means that we have 3 objects that have been assigned this role.
+This basically means that we have 3 objects that have been assigned this to role.

-Let’s click on the property to see what these objects are.
+Click on the property to see what these objects are.

 ![upload-image]({{ "/assets/imgs/notes/gap.png" | relative_url }})

-The 3 Objects with global admin role are:
+The 3 objects with global admin role are:

 - kanaaft_gmail_com#EXT#…
 - kratos@Default Directory
 - …ITOps-App@Default Directory

-The first object, which is a user account object, is the owner of the tenant.
+The first one is a user account object, it's the owner of the tenant.
 This is the person who signed up for the azure subscription and who by default is given the global admin role.

 NOTE: The username/ UserPrincipalName appears to have the #EXT# in it because the user has been sourced from other identity providers.
 In this case, the user was added using their Microsoft Account (MSA).

 The other two are application objects, one is called Kratos and the other is called ITOps-APP.

 A security engineer of the subject tenant might end up completing the auditing process at this point.
-Since they already know all of these 3 objects and they are certain that these are the only objects that should be having the global admin role.
+Since they already know all of these 3 objects and perhaps they are certain that these are the only objects that should be having the global admin role.

 However, when auditing we shouldn't only look at who has access to global admin roles without looking at who can get control of these objects.

-Luckily enough, Bloodhound has ways of auditing these objects that have access to these highest roles in azure.
+Bloodhound comes to the rescue, with ways of auditing these objects.

 ### Analysis of Tenant Objects

 The information that is displayed on the left-hand side panel upon clicking on any of the three object nodes, contains sections called Inbound Object Control and Outbound Object Control.

-The Inbound section show who can gain control over this particular object, while the Outbound section shows the objects that this particular object can gain control over.
+The Inbound section shows who can gain control over this particular object, while the Outbound section shows the objects that this particular object can gain control over.
 I hope that makes sense.

-We will be concentrating a lot on the Inbound section, which is further divided into 3:
+Let's concentrate on the Inbound section, which is further divided into 3:

 - Explicit Object Controllers → Objects that directly have control over this object.
 - Unrolled Object Controllers → The *actual* number of principals that have control of this object through security group delegation.